Be Prepared Just in Case

 Despite our best efforts, severe and unusual weather can wreak havoc and cause a power outage that can last for hours or days.
-Snow and ice, high winds and lightning are a few examples of natural conditions that can seriously damage power equipment in a large area.
-Even with crews working around-the-clock, repairs are time consuming, difficult and often dangerous.
+To help you and your loved ones prepare, CPI has developed a list of resources that can help you plan for the unexpected.

-What to Do and Not Do when the Power Goes Off
+What To Do and Not To Do When the Power Goes Out

-If the lights go off, know what steps to take to be comfortable, safe and help the Co-op restore service quickly.
+If the lights go off, know what steps to take to be comfortable, safe and help the CPI restore service quickly.

 - Check your electrical panel.
 Look for tripped breakers or blown fuses.
 Try to reset the breakers by switching them OFF then ON.

-- Call CPI @ (541) 929-3124.
-If the power does not return report it to the utility using our automated outage line by pressing one on your touchtone phone.
+- Call CPI at (541) 929-3124.
+If the power does not return report it to us using our automated outage line by pressing 1 on your phone.
 By leaving a message about the outage in your area on this system we are able to process the information and schedule it for restoration in the quickest and safest way possible.
 Remember to report any flashes, bangs or trees in lines that can help repair crews locate damage.

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment.